geotools/geotools/docs/user/welcome/architecture.rst

 Each layer of the "stack" is built on the ones below it:

 * To use Referencing you need gt-opengis, gt-referencing and gt-metadata
-* To use Data you need gt-api, gt-main, gt-main, jts, gt-opengis, gt-referencing, gt-opengis, gt-metadata
+* To use Data you need gt-main, gt-main, jts, gt-opengis, gt-referencing, gt-opengis, gt-metadata

 The maven tool can calculate the jars you need, please see the Eclipse or Netbeans quickstart